pieterjd/pieterjd.github.io/_posts/2019-06-11-jpa-check-if-row-exists-with-property-value.md

 ```
 Now the method does return a boolean, but then again we now have this ugly case in the query.
 Is there a better way?

-Yes, there is - but it is very well hidden in [one appendices of the spring data docs](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repository-query-return-types).
+Yes, there is - but it is very well hidden in [one of the appendices of the spring data docs](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repository-query-return-types).
 A query can in fact return a ``boolean``.
 As always,
 there is a disclaimer stating

 > consult the store-specific documentation for the exact list of supported return types, because some types listed here might not be supported in a particular store.